shanicohen1902/no-sql-db-comparison/README.md

 ### CAP – CP

 (Default configuration)\
-Consistency - Reads and writes from master. to ensure consistency.
+Consistency - Reads and writes from master.
+In this way, Mongo ensure consistency.
 Availability - when master falls system unavailable till new master re-elected (availability infected).
-Partition tolerance - obviously…

 ### Transactions
 Starting in MongoDB 4.0, multi-document transactions are available for replica sets.
 Atomic - Multi-document transactions are atomic.
 A transaction will not commit some of its changes while rolling back others.

 # Redis
-type: key-value\
+type: key-value

 Redis is an open source , in-memory data structure store, used as a database, cache and message broker.
 **Cache or database?**\
 Cache – redis can be used as distributed or in memory\